CIVITAS-John/website/_talks/2021-netlogo-mobile.md

 location: "Bochum, Germany"
 talk_url: "/files/talks/2021-mobile.pdf"
 ---
 Since 2020, NetLogo Mobile has been developed into [Turtle Universe](/portfolio/turtle-universe/), a full-fledged agent-based modeling and programming app for children, educators, and enthusiasts.
-It was the foundation of [Tortuga](/portfolio/tortuga/) (an editor for interactive tutorials), [NetLogo AR](/portfolio/netlogo-ar/), and [NetLogo Chat](/portfolio/netlogo-chat).
+It is the foundation of [Tortuga](/portfolio/tortuga/) (an editor for interactive tutorials), [NetLogo AR](/portfolio/netlogo-ar/), and [NetLogo Chat](/portfolio/netlogo-chat).
 In May 2024, it has been used by 105,932 people around the world.

 This is an interactive demo talk that I was not able to physically present.
 Again, due to the pandemic.
 [Here](/files/talks/2021-mobile.pdf) documents my planned session, where I introduced the prototype of [Tortuga](/portfolio/tortuga/), an editor for interactive tutorials.